Dr. Marco Voigt

 In the Automation of Logics Group, my research mainly focuses on identifying new decidable fragments of first-order logics, possibly combined with fragments of linear arithmetic over the reals.

-First results concern the Bernays-Schönfinkel-Ramsey fragment of first-order logic combined with restricted constraints on real-valued variables.
-Apart from the theoretical aspects of these results, we've put particular emphasis on developing techniques that facilitate efficient decision procedures.
-To this end, we successfully employ techniques inspired by quantifier elimination methods for linear real arithmetic.
+We have found decidable extensions of the Bernays-Schönfinkel-Ramsey fragment of first-order logic (E*A* prefix sentences) combined with restricted constraints on real-valued variables.
+Apart from the theoretical aspects of these results, we have put particular emphasis on decision procedures that behave well in practice.

 My research was partially supported by the German Transregional Collaborative Research Center SFB/TR 14 AVACS in 2014 and 2015.